defaultroute0/VCF-Operations-For-Networks/README.md

-  // the above command will show rules even if they are same name having duplicate criteria, or match the logic firewall rules where source ip = 123.123.123.123 and destination ip = 70.70.70.30 and  Service = 'MySQL_3306' and Source != ANY and Destination != ANY firewall rules where source ip = 123.123.123.123 and   Configured Service =  'MySQL_3306' NSX-T Firewall Rule where Configured Source Count  > 20 or Configured destination Count > 20 flow  where  firewall rule =  'r1' group by source security group, destination security group
+  // the above command will show rules even if they are same name having duplicate criteria, or match the logic firewall rules where source ip = 123.123.123.123 and destination ip = 70.70.70.30 and  Service = 'MySQL_3306' and Source != ANY and Destination != ANY firewall rules where source ip = 123.123.123.123 and   Configured Service =  'MySQL_3306' NSX Policy Firewall Rule where Configured Source Count  > 7 or Configured destination Count > 7 flow  where  firewall rule =  'r1' group by source security group, destination security group
 	// add Source IP, Destination IP in more filters
 NSX Policy Group   where Direct outgoing Rules like r1